EXCEL THROUGH EVIDENCE-BASED PRACTICE

 This programme provides a framework for postgraduate study that gives you the opportunity to advance your knowledge, improve research skills, and practice evidence-based veterinary nursing.

-Now you can study an Advanced Practice in Veterinary Nursing MSc online at the UK's highest ranked University for Veterinary Medicine (Complete University Guide 2020).
+Now you can study an Advanced Practice in Veterinary Nursing Postgraduate Diploma online at the UK's highest ranked University for Veterinary Medicine (Complete University Guide 2019).

-The part-time and online nature of the programme means it is suitable for individuals who may be in full-time employment or have other personal commitments, allowing them to study over a three year period.
+The part-time and online nature of the programme means it is ideally suited to individuals who are in full-time employment or have other personal commitments.

 Our programme encompasses a core set of skills, knowledge and competencies which revolve around the theme of evidence-based veterinary nursing.

-Core content is supplemented by a choice of optional courses which deliver specialised training in education or business management.
+Core content is supplemented by a choice of optional courses which deliver specialised training in research, education, business management, best practice, ethics and welfare.

 Learn From The Experts